avh4/elm-format/notes.md

     Difficulties arrise by the fact that the new parser deals with input in terms of `Word8`'s, and one unicode `Char` can be represented by multiple `Word8`'s, so decoding and encoding might have to take pace.
 Currently, the implementation does not handle this, and runtime errors are thrown if unicode is encountered.
 Let's wait and see how elm-format uses `string` and `satisfy` first, for example if `string` is only used to match keywords, then we wont have to handle unicode in a nice way.

+* `Text.Parsec.Indent`
+    * `withPos`.
+Simple function, but I might have done in wrong..

+        Also, what exactly does the `_indent` field represent?
+Does it represent indentation in terms of coulmns, or some multiple thereof?
+Should be easy enough to pinpont if there is an issure here anyhow.

 ## Mapping between the parsec and Elm parser

 `parsec` and `elm/compiler`'s parser very much operate on the same principles; continuation-passing style with four continuations in a parser: _empty ok_, _consumed ok_, _empty error_ and consumed error. `elm/compiler`'s parser if however less generic, it only parses bytestrings and has no concept of an "user" state.
 But `elm/compiler`s parser is general over the error type though, whereas `parsec` limits the user to string error messages